Advent calendars aren’t just for Christmas…not anymore!

 Step 1: Make Your List

-First things first, you want to make sure that you have enough activities that you can/want to do to fill up the month before you get started.
+First things first, you want to make sure that you have enough activities to fill up the month before you get started.

 I wrote down a bunch of things that we do every year, like buy costumes, go to a pumpkin patch, watch Hocus Pocus, carve pumpkins, etc. And then I added some ‘easy’ things like wear a Halloween shirt, light a fall-scented candle, drink hot chocolate, etc.